agracey/devtoolsblog/content/_index.md

 ## Contributing

-If you know of a tool that should be here, please let me know in the [SUSE Community](https://community.suse.com) or open up a issue in Github.
+If you know of a tool that should be here, please let me know in the [SUSE Community](https://community.suse.com) (Once it is live!) or open up a issue in Github.

-Also, if there's anything that's not clear in any of these reviews or I'm making any poor assumptions, please let me know!
+Also, if there's anything that's not clear in any of these reviews or I'm making any mistaken assumptions, please let me know!
 Either in a Github ticket or (preferably) by posting in the [SUSE Community](https://community.suse.com)